Red-Dragons-UFSCar/Cyrus2DBase-RedDragons/README.md

 ## References

+The paper about Cyrus2D Base:
+-- coming soon

 The paper about HELIOS Base:
 - Hidehisa Akiyama, Tomoharu Nakashima, HELIOS Base: An Open Source Package for the RoboCup Soccer 2D Simulation, In Sven Behnke, Manuela